Episodes

 You can listen to The Cinematologists for free wherever you listen to podcasts: click here to follow.

 We also produce an extensive monthly newsletter and bonus/extended content that is available on our Patreon page: https://www.patreon.com/cinematologists.
-You can become a member for only £2.
+You can become a member for only £3 per month.

 We really appreciate any reviews you might write (please send us what you have written and we'll mention it), and sharing on Social Media is the lifeblood of the podcast so please do that if you enjoy the show.